fazkal/TodoApp/README.md

-In this repository, a simple web application with Django framework named TODO is built based on Class base view.
+In this repository, a simple web application with Django rest framework named TODO is built based on Class base view, ModelViewSet and GenericAPIView.